 - 1. Ownership: CIRM grantee non-profit organizations will own intellectual property that arises from CIRM-funded research activities. - 2.
 Broad Sharing: Intellectual property, including but not limited to data, knowledge, scientific articles, biomedical materials and patented inventions, that are made in the performance of CIRM-funded research will be shared broadly and promptly with the scientific community.
-This CIRM sharing policy is structured to extend the sharing of CIRM-funded intellectual property beyond practices commonly in use by the scientific community in 2005. - 3.
-Research Exemption: Patented inventions that are made in the performance of CIRM-funded research are to be made available for research purposes in California research institutions. - 4.
+This CIRM sharing policy is structured to extend the sharing of CIRM-funded intellectual property beyond practices commonly in use by the scientific community in 2005.

+- 3. Research Exemption: Patented inventions that are made in the performance of CIRM-funded research are to be made freely available for research purposes in California research institutions. - 4.
 Licensing: For patented inventions that are made in the performance of CIRM-funded research, grantee organizations are expected to negotiate non-exclusive licensing agreements where possible except in those circumstances when exclusivity is required to encourage the successful commercial development of the invention into products and services that can benefit the public.
-Further, grantee organizations are expected to grant licenses to companies with defined plans for access to resultant therapies for Medi-Cal and uninsured Californian patient populations.
+In addition, CIRM has established licensing policies regarding access to resultant therapies and revenue-sharing which are described in detail in Licensing Policy Elements (pg.
+34). - 5.
+March-in rights: Like other funding agencies, CIRM maintains a licensing provision referred to as march-in rights, the purpose of which is to prevent the underutilization of CIRM-funded inventions.
+Details regarding CIRM's march-in rights are described in N. March-in Rights (pg.
+37).